QuangTrungNguyen/Bitcoin-predictions-and-visualisations-capstone/README.md

 Relevant features are then then applied to train and compare the performance of the 14 models on predicting the latest Bitcoin Price in 2018 using Python libraries:

 Machine Learning (Scikit-learn, XGBoost):
-* Linear: Linear Regression, Lasso, Ridge, Bayesian Ridge, ElasticNet
+* Parametric: OLS Linear Regression, Lasso, Ridge, Bayesian Ridge, ElasticNet
-* Non-linear: KNN, Support Vector Regression
-* Tree-based: Gradient Boosting Trees, Extremely Randomised Trees, Decision Trees
+* Non-Parametric: KNN, Support Vector Regression, Gradient Boosting Trees, Extremely Randomised Trees, Decision Tree

 Deep Learning (Keras):
 * Recurrent Neural Networks: LSTM, GRU